Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

-\begin{rmk} To our best knowledge, these results are new for the moderate soft potentials.
-To keep the paper a reasonable size, we refrain to generalize the results to the other potentials, which can be done by noticing that all the estimates involving $\mathcal{L}^\epsilon$ and $\Gamma^\epsilon$ in this paper are valid for $\gamma>-3$. \end{rmk}
+\begin{rmk} To our best knowledge, the results in Theorem \ref{main3} are new for the moderate soft potentials.
+To keep the paper in a reasonable size, we refrain from generalizing the results to the other potentials, which can be done by noticing that all the estimates involving $\mathcal{L}^\epsilon$ and $\Gamma^\epsilon$ in this article are valid for $\gamma>-3$.
+Using the estimates in this article, the very soft potentials $-3<\gamma < -2s$ are considered in \cite{He-Yao-Zhou}. \end{rmk}